amin-ghr/GeoClustering_VRP/README.md

-# Geographic Clustering and Vehicle Routing Problem (VRP) with Genetic Algorithm
+# Geographic Clustering and Vehicle Routing Problem (VRP) with Google ortools

 This repository contains a Python script that demonstrates how to use Density-Based Spatial Clustering of Applications with Noise (DBSCAN) to cluster geographical data and solve the Vehicle Routing Problem (VRP) for each cluster using a Genetic Algorithm (GA).
 It uses the Google OR-Tools library to solve the VRP.